aslotnick/azflow/README.md

 # Azflow #
-Azflow translates the DAG-based programming model of [Airflow](https://github.com/apache/incubator-airflow) into [Azkaban](https://azkaban.github.io/).
+Azflow translates the DAG-based programming model of [Airflow](https://github.com/apache/incubator-airflow) into [Azkaban](https://azkaban.github.io/) (*Disclaimer: Azflow is inspired by but not connected to these projects*).

 ## Features ##
 * Tasks get translated to Azkaban jobs with the task_id becoming the file name prefix.
 Only "command" jobs are currently supported via the BashOperator.